TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 * <u>**Embedded Subsystem**</u>
     * <u>**Software:**</u> Assigned to **Dow**, due to his knowledge of microcontrollers and software design concepts.
-      - Dow is assigned with programming the microcontroller to operate with the control systems in place.
-His tasks include writing drivers for reading sensor data, managing user input from the keypad, and controlling the LCD display.
+      - Dow is tasked with programming the microcontroller to operate with the control systems in place.
+This includes writing drivers for reading sensor data, managing user input from the keypad, and controlling the LCD display.

     * <u>**PCB:**</u> Assigned to **John**, based on his experience in PCB design, debugging, and testing.
       - John will be creating the physical design of all electrical components used in the project.

-### Timeline - Aaron
+### Timeline

 ![alt text](image-1.png)
 ![alt text](image-2.png)